kevinolega/callcentertrainingtips/_posts/Job Application/2018-07-11-call-simulation.md

 Call simulation is one of the most intimidating parts of the call center screening process.

-If you haven't experienced call simulation, you'll be asked to go to a space like a desk, cubicle or phone booth, put on the headset and wait for the phone to ring.

-In some situations the phone is identical to the standard call center headset, in some situations, it's a regular phone.

-In some situations you're just talking to the same interviewer, sometimes it's a recruitment manager, sometimes it's a production team leader, sometimes it's a foreign staff.

-I have once had a call simulation with an American and an Indian manager or client.

-In the screening process, call simulation is what most looks like the actual call center work.

-The call, will be what you will be doing for work everyday.

-When you get hired in a call center, you will be taking calls eight hours a day, five days a week.

-Many people report that they fail in the call simulation process.

-The call simulation is a way for the recruiter to check how you handle calls.

-To prepare you for the call simulation screening we need to prepare you so you never panic.

-When you know the elements in advance, you will be better prepared.

-Here are some rules that we follow during a call.

-## Never panic.

-You learn to do this by being familiar with the situation.

-You become familiar with the situation by study and experience.

-In my case, I failed a few times until I understood common patterns.

-Take deep breaths before a call.

-Smile when you get nervous.

-## Never get angry.

-In a customer service situation, some customers will love you.

-Some customers will hate you.

-Some customers aren't emotionally involved in a call.

-Whatever the situation is,

-Never get angry at the customer.

-The customer is having the worst day of his or her life and only you can fix the problem.

-The customer is not angry at you.

-The customer is in pain.

-Your job is to fix it.

-## Here's a tip.

-Call center agents describe this situation as "angry customer" or "irate customer."
-In my mind, I replace the word "angry" and "irate" or "upset" with the word "passionate" to describe the situation.

-The customer is passionate about getting his service back.

-The customer is passionate about getting the best rates from our company.

-The customer is passionate about getting his request accomplished today.

-The customer is passionate about his desire to speak with a manager.

-There's something about the word passionate that puts a smile to my face.

-I imagine the actor Antonio Banderas because when he talks, he sounds really angry but he's really passionate.

-Whenever I use the word passionate to describe the situation, I'm able to see the customer as someone who is simply passionate about trying to get something done or to get a solution to his or her problem.

-This makes the call less serious.

-This makes the idea of facing an angry customer less scary.

-The customer might raise his or her voice and perhaps use some profanity but that's not because he or she is angry, he is passionate.

-You are likely to get offended or upset by someone who is angry but you are also likely to forgive someone who is passionate.

-Adding the word passionate makes a scary call a fun one for me.

-This tip had made the senior team leader refer to me as "the super-agent" because I had the highest amount of good customer service feedback and the highest amount of sales in the entire account for that day.

-## Another tip.

-Angry customers are customers who will most likely give "feedback about the customer service representative" and how well you handle the call will reflect your customer service score.

-This is the reason why I love passionate customers.

-They are responsible for my 20-30% pay increase.

-## Use positive phrasing.

-Don't say "your package will be delayed by four days."
-Instead, say "In four days you'll get to enjoy your package" The glass is half full not empty.

-You need to master this because positively phrasing things will allow you to communicate your message without being interrupted by negative emotions.

-You can learn this.

-I'm giving you instructions you can do this yourself.

-Is a lot better than.

-You suck.

-## Use simple words.

-College English with five-syllable words that nobody but intellectual snobs use anyone?

-No thanks.

-Use the simplest words that you can.

-## Say it with a smile.

-Your smile can be heard over the phone.

-## Speak loud and clear.
+If you haven't experienced call simulation, you'll be asked to go to a space like a desk, cubicle, or phone booth, put on the headset, and wait for the phone to ring.

+In some situations, the phone is identical to the standard call center headset.
+In others, it's a regular phone.

+Sometimes, you're just talking to the same interviewer, a recruitment manager, a production team leader, or even a foreign staff member.

+I’ve even had a call simulation with an American and an Indian manager or client.

+The screening process is designed to simulate the actual call center work.
+The call simulation gives the recruiter a chance to evaluate how you handle calls.

+When hired in a call center, you’ll be taking calls for eight hours a day, five days a week.

+Many people fail during the call simulation process because they’re unprepared.

+To ensure you never panic, we’ll prepare you for what to expect and how to respond effectively.
+Knowing the elements in advance will help you stay calm and perform better.

+---

+## General Rules for Call Simulations

+### Never Panic

+You learn to avoid panic by becoming familiar with the situation.

+Familiarity comes through study and experience.

+I failed several times before I understood the common patterns in calls.

+Take deep breaths before answering.
+Smile to calm your nerves.

+---

+### Never Get Angry

+Customers might love you, hate you, or remain neutral.

+Never get angry, no matter the situation.

+The customer isn’t angry at you personally; they’re in pain or frustration.
+Your job is to fix the problem.

+If the customer says something offensive, remember it’s unintentional—pain makes people lash out.

+Also, if a customer loses control and says words that you find offensive, remind yourself that people unintentionally hurt others when they are in pain.

+---

+### Reframe the Situation

+Instead of viewing a customer as "angry," think of them as "passionate."

+- A passionate customer wants their service restored.
+- A passionate customer wants the best deal.
+- A passionate customer needs their request completed today.

+This mental shift makes interactions less intimidating.
+I imagine Antonio Banderas, whose passionate tone often sounds angry but isn’t.

+Whenever I use the word passionate, it puts a smile on my face and makes me less likely to take things personally.

+This approach helped me see irate customers as passionate problem solvers.
+It also earned me recognition as a "super-agent" due to my top feedback scores and sales.

+---

+### Use Positive Phrasing

+How you phrase information matters.

+Instead of: "Your package will be delayed by four days."
+Say: "In four days, you’ll enjoy your package."

+Always phrase things positively to avoid triggering negative emotions.

+I make it a habit to reflect on situations where customers became angry.
+During my commute home, I think about how I could have phrased bad news better or avoided offensive statements.

+Constantly ask yourself: **"How can I say this better?"**

+---

+### Use Simple Words

+Avoid overcomplicated language.
+Speak plainly and clearly.
+Grade two English is better than intellectual snobbery.

+Keep your language appropriate and accessible.
+Five-syllable words may confuse customers, so focus on simplicity.

+---

+### Say it with a Smile

+Smiling while you speak makes your tone more positive, which customers can perceive even over the phone.

+Try it consistently and notice the difference.

+---

+### Speak Loud and Clear

+Project your voice confidently, especially if you’re shy.

+Practice increasing your volume and clarity.

 You're projecting your voice to be heard in another country.

-Speak loud and clear.

-We're not in school anymore passing test answers with our classmates.

-Seriously, speak loud and clear.

-Practice it.

-You need to be heard and understood.

-Inhale before you speak and increase the volume louder than you're used to especially if you're a shy person like me.

-## Avoid dead air.
+This isn't the time for whispering or muttering.
+Speak with confidence and clarity.

+---

+### Avoid Dead Air

-While waiting for things to load provide the customer with important information about the process or procedures and/or build rapport.
+While waiting for systems to load, engage the customer by sharing process details or building rapport.

+Ask simple questions like:
-How is your day going so far?
+- "How’s your day going so far?"

-## Use common sense.

-Only say what is needed and nothing more.

-Your goal is to get to a resolution or the next step as quickly as possible.

-**Think solutions not excuses**
+- "How do you use this product/service?"

+This ensures the call remains active and professional.

+---

+### Build Rapport

+Talk to the customer about their needs and preferences.
+Building rapport creates a smoother interaction.

+Find opportunities to connect on a human level.
+For example, ask the customer about their experience with the product or service.

+---

+### Use Common Sense

+Stick to what’s necessary.
+Focus on resolving the issue quickly and moving on to the next step.

+Avoid unnecessary comments or oversharing.
+The goal is resolution, not endless conversation.

+---

-### Elements of an Inbound Customer Service Call
+## Elements of an Inbound Customer Service Call

-Now here are some parts of a typical inbound customer service call and tech support call.

-These elements are commonly used in a customer service situation and call simulation.

-Once you are familiar with the parts you will be familiar how to do it properly and eventually do it well all the time.

-Once you are very familiar with these elements you can pass this test all the time.

-## Introduction.
+### Introduction

+Thank the customer for calling.
+Introduce yourself clearly:

-Thank you for calling (possibly or if needed insert company name).
+> "Thank you for calling [company name].
 My name is Kevin.

-How can I help you?

-## Acknowledge.

-Okay.

-I see.

-Let the customer know that you hear them.

-## Clarify.

-So you calling regarding...

-Rephrase the situation or customer concern.

-Just to make sure I understand the situation correctly.

-Rephrase the situation.

-You may further clarify by asking did I get that correctly?

-## Probe.

-Can you tell me more about you.

-Insert issue or problem you are experiencing.

-## Apologize.

-I'm sorry to hear about that.

-I'm sorry you are encountering some issues with your service.

-I'm sorry for the specific experience you are encountering.

-I apologize for (specific issue).

-Avoid saying, I'm sorry for that or I apologize for that.

-Always refer to the specific issue.

-I'm sorry to hear that the delivery wasn't on time.

-I apologize that you are experiencing difficulty with your service.

-## Empathize.

-I understand why you are upset.

-I'm a customer as well and I know how frustrating it is when the product or service is not going or working smoothly.

-If I was in your situation I would be upset as well.

-## Assure.

-But don't worry you have reached the right person or department.

-I'll work on getting insert specific issue fixed.

-## Verify the customer.

-May I have your name address last four digits of your social , please.

-Just to make sure I have the right account may I have your insert required information.

-## Hold procedure.

-May I place you on hold for two minutes?

-I just need to double-check some information related to (their specific question)

-## Thank the customer for complying.

-If they give you their address or agree to wait on hold, always thank the customer.

-## Solve the issue.

-Provide the information or instructions needed or transfer the customer to the right department.

-## Transfer procedures.

-To best assist you I'll transfer your call to specific department.

-They will be able to assist you with your specific concern.

-Please stay on the line I'll transfer your call now.

-## Summarize.

-I'll just place some notes on the account.

-You called today about specific concern.

-We did specific action and your concern is now addressed.
-Or fixed.

-## Provide additional assistance.

-Would there be anything else that I can assist you with?

-Or do you have any other questions that I can answer for you?

-## Personalise.

-Use the customer's name.

-It's Mr. Smith or Ms. Smith.

-Or their first name if they tell you that you can call them by they're first name.
+How can I help you?"

+---

+### Acknowledge

+Let the customer know you hear them.
+Simple phrases like:
+> "Okay, I see."

+---

+### Clarify

+Rephrase the customer’s issue to ensure understanding:
+> "Just to make sure I understand, you’re saying [restate the issue].
+Did I get that right?"

+---

+### Probe

+Ask questions to gather more information:
+> "Can you tell me more about what happened?"

+Probe deeply and efficiently.
+Use open-ended questions to uncover details and fully understand the customer’s situation.

+---

+### Apologize

+Express a specific apology:
+> "I’m sorry you’re experiencing [specific issue].
+I’ll work on getting this resolved."

+Specific apologies demonstrate sincerity and build trust.

+---

+### Empathize

+Show understanding of their frustration:
+> "I know how upsetting this must be.
+If I were in your shoes, I’d feel the same way."

+Empathy makes customers feel heard and valued.

+---

+### Assure

+Reassure the customer:
+> "You’ve reached the right person.
+I’ll make sure your issue is addressed."

+---

+### Verify the Customer

+Confirm account details:
+> "May I have your [specific information] to ensure I’m accessing the correct account?"

+Verification prevents errors and ensures accuracy.

+---

+### Hold Procedure

+Request permission to place the customer on hold:
+> "May I place you on hold for two minutes while I check some information?"

+Always thank them for waiting and set clear expectations.

+---

+### Solve the Issue

+Provide clear instructions or transfer them to the correct department.

+---

+### Transfer Procedure

+When transferring, explain the next step:
+> "To best assist you, I’ll connect you with [specific department].
+Please stay on the line."

+Alternative phrasing: "I’ll get you some help by transferring your call."

+---

+### Summarize

+Recap what was discussed:
+> "You called about [specific issue].
+We [specific action], and your concern is resolved."

+Summarizing ensures clarity and reinforces resolution.

+---

+### Provide Additional Assistance

+End with:
+> "Is there anything else I can help you with?"

+---

+### Personalize

+Use the customer’s name.
+Avoid "sir" or "ma’am" unless necessary.

+This makes the interaction feel genuine and professional.

 Don't use ma'am or sir.